Netanyahu's hard-right alliance could backfire in ballot

 Friday's poll also found boosted support for Israel's strongest opposition parties, left-leaning Labour and the new, centrist Yesh Atid.
 They were seen taking 27 and 18 seats, respectively, up from the 19 and 15 predicted on Monday.

-Reasons analysts gave for that shift included worry among wavering Israelis about the rise of the Soviet-born Lieberman, an often undiplomatic diplomat who faces possible indictment on graft charges - though he denies wrongdoing.
+Reasons analysts gave for that shift included worry among wavering Israelis about the rise of Lieberman, an often undiplomatic top diplomat who faces possible indictment on graft charges - though he denies wrongdoing.

-His party has questioned the loyalty of Israel's Arab minority and promoted legislation that critics denounced as an undemocratic targeting of liberal causes, such as a move to slap a 45 percent tax on foreign donations to human rights groups.
+His party has sparred with Israel's Arab minority and promoted legislation that critics denounced as an undemocratic targeting of liberal causes, such as a move to slap a 45 percent tax on foreign donations to human rights groups.

-"The strong Russian accent, the police probes and the old left's fear of the man who doesn't believe in peace painted him in one stripe," said Netanyahu ex-spokesman Yoaz Hendel, adding that he believed much of the public had misjudged Lieberman.

-The foreign minister brushed off Friday's poll, telling reporters Israel Beiteinu's own surveys anticipated it would win 16 seats in the next Knesset - up from today's 15.

 "There is no agreed-upon (opposition) leader and no consensus, and almost no union seems possible there," wrote Shalom Yerushalmi of Maariv daily.

-Note: (This story corrected poll finding in the fifth paragraph to 39 seats, not 37)